 If the Participant does continue the Stage, it is done outside of the Event and at the Participant's own risk.

 (1) Behind the last Participant there will be a so-called sweep car.
 The sweep car takes in Participants who are unable to continue due to exhaustion or breakdown and transports them to the finish line.

-(2) If the sweep car is full, the race management will try to organise alternative transport.
+(2) If the sweep car is full, the race management will try to organize alternative transport.

-(1) Compliance with these rules will be monitored during all Stages by appropriately identified marshals and so-called commissaires on motorbikes.
+(1) Compliance with these regulations will be monitored during all stages by appropriately identified marshals and so-called commissaires on motorbikes.

-(2) The marshals and commissaires are authorised to immediately impose and implement sanctions for breaches of the rules.
-The sanctions include warnings as well as (for serious breaches) immediate expulsion from the Event (see section 19 of the rules).
-The choice of sanction is made by the marshals and commissaires at their dutiful discretion or by the race management after the stage.
+(2) The marshals and commissaires are authorized to immediately impose and implement sanctions for breaches of the rules.
+The sanctions include warnings as well as (for serious breaches) immediate expulsion from the Event (see point “sanctions”).
+The choice of the sanction is made by the marshals and commissaires at their dutiful discretion or by the race management after the stage.

-(3) The instructions of the marshals and commissaires must in all circumstances be followed immediately, and if necessary the Stage immediately interrupted.
-An objection to a sanction imposed by the marshals may only be raised after the end of the Stage (see section 19 of the rules).
+(3) The instructions of the marshals and commissaires must in all circumstances be followed immediately, and if necessary, the stage must be immediately interrupted.
+An objection to a sanction imposed by the marshals may only be raised after the end of the stage (see point “Jury and Protest”).

 (4) In addition, every breach (regardless of whether it receives a sanction or not) will be notified by the marshals and commissaires who will submit the breach to the jury for consideration.

 (1) At the finish line for each stage the Participants must ride over the contact strips in the ground.